 The camera uses an orthographic projection.
 Unlike a human eye or a typical camera lens, the orthographic projection makes objects appear the same size regardless of their distance from the camera.
 It doesn’t have a vanishing point.

-Keywords: axonometric, draw, elevation, graphics, isometric, opengl, orthogonal, parallel, projection, scenegraph
+Keywords: axonometric, draw, elevation, flat, graphics, isometric, opengl, orthogonal, parallel, projection, scenegraph